wartron/yii2-uuid/Readme.md

 # Yii2-UUID

-Helpers for using uuids and primary keys
+Helpers for using uuids as primary keys

 ## Installation